anastasiagorovaya/anastasiagorovaya.github.io/blog/t1-git-blog.md

 *rice crackers*

-Your friend George's list(he is vegan):

-*pasta*

-*tomato sauce*

-*salad mix*

-*tofu*

-*cashew cheese

-Each one of your friend's lists is a separate branch, that develops parallel to the main list.
+Each one of your friends' lists is a separate branch, that develops parallel to the main list.
 Eventually all these lists, the very final versions of Katherine's and George's shopping lists will be **merged** into the master branch for you to go to purchase all these things.

 (this is not the only way to merge!)

 How the merge is done:

 take your list

 command prompt> git checkout master

 add Katherine's list

 command prompt> git merge katherineslist

+The merge action above creates a new commit, i.e. the chronological version of the shopping list.